Dairy-free Keto chocolate mousse

 Dairy-free Keto dessert recipes are quite rare.
 Let’s admit it, everything tastes better with butter, Mascarpone, cream or cheese.
-However, there really are those Ketonians who can’t even have the mighty goat milk products.
-Even though goat and sheep milk products don’t contain A1 casein and they are far easier to digest, some Ketonians can’t find them.
-If you are living in a country where it’s difficult to find them, you will love this recipe.
+However, there really are those Ketonians who can’t have any type of dairy.
+For them, even goat milk products. can’t solve the digestion issues.
+Now, we know that goat and sheep dairy don’t contain A1 casein and they are far easier to digest.
+However, some Ketonians can’t find them in their regions.
+If you live in a country where it’s difficult to find goat milk or sheep’s butter, you will love this recipe.

-If you can’t find goat or sheep milk products, it would be wise to reduce the consumption of cow’s dairy, as we explained in our article about cheese
+If you can’t find goat or sheep milk products, it would be wise to reduce the consumption of dairy in general.
+Unfortunately, cow’s dairy is not the best option in today’s world.
+You can read more about this in our article about cheese

-Now, running to the plant-based milk substitutes is just not the solution when it comes to nutrients.
-Even though they are tasty, nuts could never replace the nutritious richness of real dairy, but there’s something else that can! 😉 Did you guess yet?
-Eggs!!!
+Now, running to plant-based milk substitutes is even worst!
+The industry puts all sorts of additives and you always end up with insufficient nutrients and an overload of oxalates.
+Even though they are tasty, nuts could never replace the nutritious richness of real dairy.
+However, there’s something else that can. 😉 Did you guess yet? we talk about Eggs!!!

 Let’s remember Äggmjölk (Egg Milk)